Kimundi/apply-pub-rs/README.md

 apply-pub-rs
 ============

-A Rust syntax extension for applying the `pub` visibility modifer to many items at once
+A Rust syntax extension for applying the `pub` visibility modifer to many items at once.

 Right now the attribute applies to every possible child AST element that could have public visibility, including: